Kakoli Ghosh Dastidar

 Kakoli Ghosh Dastidar (born 23 November 1959) is an Indian physician and politician from West Bengal.
-She is Chairperson of Banga Janani Bahini, the women's wing of Trinamool Congress.
-She has been a member of the 15th, 16th and 17th Lok Sabha, re-elected in 2014 Indian general election and 2019.
-She is serving as a member of Panel of Chairpersons since 17th Lok Sabha.
+She is a four-time Member of Parliament (MP) in the Lok Sabha from West Bengal since 2009.
+She was a prominent leader of Trinamool Congress (TMC) until June 2026, when she led a group of TMC MPs to merge with the Nationalist Citizens Party of India..In the 2009 elections, she won from Barasat (Lok Sabha constituency), and was re-elected in the 2014, 2019, and 2024 Indian general elections..

+Kakoli Ghosh Dastidar was the National President of All India Trinamool Mahila Congress, the women's wing of TMC.
+In August 2025, Ghosh Dastidar was appointed as the Chief Whip of the All India Trinamool Congress (TMC) in the Lok Sabha.
+In May 2026, after the AITC (TMC) party's defeat in the West Bengal state elections, Ghosh Dastidar distanced herself from party chief Mamata Banerjee, and resigned all TMC party posts, citing corruption under her rule and the mishandling of the 2024 Kolkata rape and murder.

+In June 2026, Kakoli Ghosh Dastidar led a breakaway group of more than two-thirds of the All India Trinamool Congress (TMC) MPs (20 out of 28 MPs), who rebelled against the leadership of Mamata Banerjee.
+Subsequently, Kakoli Ghosh Dastidar and the rebel MPs decided to merge with the registered regional political party, Nationalist Citizens Party of India (NCPI) to avoid legal complications under the anti-defection law.

 Early life

 Kakoli Ghosh was born on 23 November 1959.
 Her family has had a connection to West Bengal and Indian politics and government for three generations.
 Her maternal grandfather served as the postmaster general of West Bengal.
 Her paternal uncle, the late Arun Moitra, was a freedom fighter and a former Pradesh Congress President.
 Her maternal uncle, Gurudas Dasgupta, was also a Member of the Indian Parliament.

-Early in his career, Moitra built his family farm in Digberia of Barasat in North 24 Parganas District of West Bengal.
+Ajit Moitra, who is Dastidar's father, built his family farm in Digberia of Barasat in North 24 Parganas District of West Bengal.
 Member of Parliament (MP) Ghosh grew up at her family's farm.
 Her husband, Dr. Sudarshan Ghosh Dastidar, is an infertility and IVF specialist and a former minister of West Bengal.
 They have two sons.